-WHAT ADVICE DO YOU HAVE FOR SOMEONE WANTING TO FILM A DOCUMENTARY LIKE THIS?
-NOT FROM A TECHNICAL STANDPOINT BUT FROM A PHILOSOPHICAL STANDPOINT AS THE DIRECTOR/ PRODUCER?
+WHAT ADVISE DO YOU HAVE FOR SOMEONE WANTING TO FILM A DOCUMENTARY LIKE THIS?
+NOT FROM A TECHNICAL STANDPOINT BUT FROM A PHILOSOPHICAL STANDPOINT AS THE DIRECTOR what you have fo of the world, and be a full-length doc what you find on You networks, create awar so important!

 Be passionate about what you are filming.
 Be aware - look at what is happening around you and capture that.
-Younger peop today have such incredible access to technology - cell phones, camcorders, etc. Use the tools available to you and then share what you have four of the world, and so important!
+Younger peo today have such incredible access to technology - ce camcorders, etc. Use the tools available to you